 Wedding traditions in Greece are a vibrant mix of ancient customs and modern-day celebrations.
 At Glam Events, we’ve had the privilege of witnessing the magic of Greek weddings for years!
-With every celebration, we’re reminded that these traditions are not just rituals—they’re a reflection of deep-rooted cultural values, love and family.
+With every celebration, we remember that these traditions are not just rituals—they’re a reflection of cultural values, love, and family.
+Planning a wedding in Greece, especially in Crete, is such a captivating experience.
+From the moment the engagement takes place to the joyful festivities of the wedding day, every aspect of a Greek wedding holds special significance.

 1. The Pre-Wedding Festivities: From Engagement to Preparation